-The NCO functional group is directly attached to the aromatic nucleus.
-This enables the delocalization of the negative charges onto the NCO group, thus making the aromatic isocyanates much more reactive than the aliphatic isocyanates [31].
+The NCO functional group is directly attached to the aromatic skeleton.
+This enables the delocalization of the negative charges into the π electron ring system which further increases the positive charge of the carbon atom, thus making the aromatic isocyanates much more reactive than the aliphatic ones [22].

-Aromatic isocyanates do not require a catalyst in reactions with alcohols and are relatively inexpensive.
+Aromatic are relatively inexpensive.
 However, they can generate materials that are sensitive to photolytic aging.
-Indeed, the possible oxidation of aromatic nuclei by UV radiation can cause the yellowing of these endproducts.
-They are instead used for polyurethanes with specific applications of adhesives or coatings for which color is not an essential aspect[32][33].
-The two aromatic isocyanates used in the synthesis of polyurethane are methylene diphenyl diisocyanate (MDI) and toluene diisocyanate (TDI) [34][35].
+Indeed, the possible oxidation of aromatic compounds by UV radiation can cause the change of color (yellowing) of the corresponding products.
+Therefore, these are used for the production of polyurethanes with specific applications of adhesives or coatings where color is not an essential aspect[23][24].
+The two aromatic isocyanate types which are widely used in the synthesis of polyurethanes are methylene diphenyl diisocyanate (MDI) and toluene diisocyanate (TDI) [25][26].